Philippine Pickleball Federation: Growth and international affiliations (2019–2021)

 On September 1, 2019, it became an associate member of the IFP.
 By January 2020, the PPF joined regional neighbors to form the Asian Federation of Pickleball (AFP).
 PPF became a founding member of the AFP in March 2020, with its president, Mike Johnson, elected as AFP Secretary General.
 In April 2021, the IFP granted PPF full member status.
 In May 2021, Mike Johnson accepted a position on the IFP Board of Directors as the new IFP Secretary.

 Formation of GPF and further developments (2022–2025)

 A pickleball court in the Philippines.

 The PPF was among the federations which has withdrew from the IPF by March 2022 over governance issues.

 In October 2022, the SEC approved the name change to the "Philippine Pickleball Federation".
 PPF was one of the first members of the newly formed Global Pickleball Federation (GPF), PPF was one of the first countries to qualify for Class-A membership with full voting rights.

 In May 2024, the Philippine Olympic Committee recognized PPF as the National Sports Association (NSA) for pickleball for the Philippines.
 As of March 2025, the PPF had grown to 211 registered member clubs and over 13,000 members.

 The first Philippine Pickleball National Championship was hosted in Marikina from May 30 to June 1, 2025.
+In February 2026, the PPF announced it will be introducing the Philippine Pickleball Participant (PPP) Registry, a national database for players, coaches, and officials as well as a national ranking system.